GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 The acquisition channel is determined based on the first user interaction (e.g., page view) within a session.

 Again, GA4 does not split sessions when a user interacts with multiple sources.
+So we need to distinguish 2 scenarios:

 1. The user interacts with multiple sources within the same session.